Black Magic (Little Mix song): Live performances

 In the United States, they performed the song during The 1989 World Tour with Taylor Swift at Levi's Stadium on 15 August 2015.
 They also performed at the 2015 Teen Choice Awards a day later.
 On 17 August 2015, they performed the song on The Late Late Show with James Corden and also on The Today Show two days later.
 During their performance on the tenth season of America's Got Talent, the group teamed up with season nine third-placed gymnastics group AcroArmy to perform the song.
 On 22 August 2015, the group performed the song during the Billboard Hot 100 Music Festival.
 In Denmark, the group performed "Black Magic" in Tivoli Gardens for The Voice '15, the annual concert by The Voice radio station and also on the morning show Go' Morgen Danmark.
 In Sweden, the song was performed on TV4's Sommarkrysset, and later on the Swedish version of Idol during the "Boy groups vs Girl groups" week.
 In the Netherlands, the group performed the song during a fan event in Utrecht.
-The song has been part of four of the group's concert tours including The Get Weird Tour, which supported the parent album of the song, and LM5: The Tour being the most recent.
+The song has been performed on The Get Weird Tour, which supported the parent album of the song, and the LM5: The Tour.

 Cover versions

 English singer Jess Glynne, who also worked with the group on their Get Weird album, covered the song on Capital FM as a part of Capital Live Sessions.
-It was released on Capital's YouTube channel on 11 September 2015.
-English boy group, Concept covered the song and added a rap part.
-Welsh singer-songwriter Greta Isaac, accompanied by her sisters, performed the song for Terry Wogan on BBC Radio 2 as a part of Greta Isaacs Live in Session on 9 August 2015.
+It was released on Capital's YouTube channel on 6 September 2015.
+English boy band Concept covered the song and added a rap part.
+Welsh singer-songwriter Greta Isaac, accompanied by her sisters, performed the song for Terry Wogan on BBC Radio 2 live in session on 9 August 2015.